Oris Big Crown ProPilot Altimeter Review

 Some of the most unsung heroes are those that serve and protect.
 They come in all shapes and forms from law enforcement to military personnel.
 Many of the latter sacrifice their very lives so that we can enjoy ours.
 The least we can do is try everything we can to ensure that they are given the same chance at survival as us.

-These units have lots high tech gadgets that feed critical data about the jump and the mission; information that can keep you alive such as how far the ground below you is when doing a midnight jump.
+These units have lots of high-tech gadgets that feed critical data about the jump and the mission; information that can keep you alive such as how far the ground below you is when doing a midnight jump.
 Oris watches recognized that there are certain law enforcement and military professionals that rely heavily on electronics to ensure their safety and provided a solution for many of them.

 While as a whole we all are becoming more and more reliant on gadgets, smartphones, and other devices, sometimes they fail us, and what then?